Creating and Using Collections in the Duda Editor

 You’ll create a new collection based on the quotable API, a free service that manages thousands of quotes, tagged by category.
 Creating an external collection is similar to creating internal collections, the paths only differ when comparing the source of data.
 Internal collections are managed via the collection UI within the editor, while external collections have their data managed elsewhere.
 Duda is simply connecting to a location that exposes the data.

 While editing the same site that was used to create the internal collection, select the Content tab from the editor sidebar, then click Collections.
-Click New Collection above your existing internal collection and click the External Database icon.
+Click Add Collection above your existing internal collection and click the External Database icon.

 As previously mentioned, you’re going to use a public endpoint for the quotable API.
 You are going to request the first fifty quotes tagged as 'technology'.
 Before you complete the collection details, let's have a look at the structure of the data returned by the API.
 Paste the following URL into a new tab in your browser: